ulmekenkozybaeva/ulmekenkozybaeva/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ulmeken.
 ================================================================================================================================

-I'm Junior Front-End/Back-End Developer.
+I'm Junior Back-End Developer.
 -------------------------------

-I am an easily trained person and I can search and find the all informations, what I need.

-* 🌍  I'm based in Uzbekistan
+I am currently actively looking for a job as a python developer.
+I have knowledge and skills in Python, Django and DRF.
+I am also familiar with FastApi, SQLAlchemy and MySQL.
+I also have basic front-end development skills, knowledge of HTML, CSS, JavaScript and React.

-* ✉️  You can contact me at [ulmekenkozybaeva2710@gmail.com] (mailto:ulmekenkozybaeva2710@gmail.com)
+You can contact me at [ulmekenkozybaeva2710@gmail.com]
-* 🧠  I'm learning React Js Hooks and Django, DRF.

 ### Skills